-This involves holding the Chief Constable and Force to account for local policing issues, as set out in the Police and Crime Plan, but also ensuring that Surrey Police meets its strategic policing requirements in areas such as serious organised crime and terrorism.
+This involves holding the Chief Constable to account for local policing issues, as set out in the Police and Crime Plan, but also ensuring that Surrey Police meets its strategic policing requirement in areas such as serious organised crime and terrorism.
 During the year I monitor the plans the Force has in place on behalf of the Surrey public through public and private performance meetings.

 In addition to holding the Chief Constable to account, I seek to help prevent and reduce crime by working with and funding a range of community safety and criminal justice partners.
-Funding is also provided to support victims and witnesses through a number of 3rd sector partners.
-My office has also been successful in bidding for additional funding for initiatives such as Safer Streets, to not only reduce crime itself, but also importantly the fear of crime.
+Funding is also provided to support victims and witnesses through a range of different providers.
+My office has also been successful in bidding for additional funding for initiatives such as Safer Streets, to not only reduce crime itself, but also importantly to address the fear of crime.